isomerpages/sndgo-careers/_tech-careers/6a-overview.md

 ### **Tech Policy & Governance**

+Design and drive forward-thinking the tech policies that shape our Smart Nation and Digital Government transformation.

+Expect to take on, master and captain a wide range that covers anything from cybersecurity to usability across all kinds of tech systems.
+You will get to work on ensuring our backend systems are secure from attacks while driving efforts to make our websites more user-friendly and inclusive for citizens from all walks of life.

-Design and drive forward-thinking tech policies that shape our Smart Nation and Digital Government transformation.
-You’ll deploy and hone both big-picture thinking and laser focus on detail to effect change and ensure what works best for people, businesses and Government.
+You will be the one we count on to set the stage for all the other tech domains to push ahead and succeed in their work.
+Lead our Smart Moves Ahead as you deploy and hone both big-picture thinking and laser focus on detail to effect change and ensure what works best for people, businesses and Government.

 ### **Hear from our tech talents**